eligeske/chromeapp-railtask/README.md

 # Rail Task chrome application

 So many task apps, why another one?
-Missing features, or too many, this will be just right..... ┗(-_-)┛
+Too hot or too cold, Missing features, or just way too many...... ┗(-_-)┛

 Goal is to have tasks organized by project with a fast view to know if there is something to be done today or if any are worth money.